Erich Maschke: Post-1945

 In 1953, after eight years of being a Soviet prisoner of war, he returned to his family, then living in Speyer.
 Pursuant to an agreement with the city, he published various works on Speyer's history for several years beginning in 1954.
 In the same year he received, through Fritz Ernst, a teaching position at Heidelberg University.
 He taught the trade and economic history of the Middle Ages.
 In 1956 he became head of the Department of Economic and Social History.
 From 1959 until his retirement in 1968, he led, together with Werner Conze, the newly founded Institute for Social and Economic History.
-In the 1960s he published several works on 15th century German cartels and the history of Gutehoffnungshütte.
+In the 1960s he published several works on 15th-century German cartels and the history of Gutehoffnungshütte.
 Through connections in France, including to Fernand Braudel in Toulouse, leader of the Annales school, in 1963 Maschke received one of the first invitations to a German after the Second World War as a visiting professor at the École pratique des hautes études.

 In 1958 he was appointed to the Heidelberg Academy of Sciences.
 From 1968 he was a member of the Heidelberg Academy of Sciences and Humanities and was also instrumental in the preparation for the Staufer exhibition in Stuttgart which took place in 1975.

-From 1962 to 1974 he was the editor of a 22-volume series, Zur Geschichte der deutschen Kriegsgefangenen des Zweiten Weltkrieges ("On the history of German prisoners of war of the Second World War").
+From 1962 to 1974 he was the editor of a 22-volume series, :de:Zur Geschichte der deutschen Kriegsgefangenen des Zweiten Weltkrieges ("On the history of German prisoners of war of the Second World War").
 This series was the report compiled by the Scientific Commission for the History of the German Prisoners of War, set up to investigate the killing of Germans captured as prisoners of war.
 The commission was headed by Maschke and was more popularly known as the Maschke Commission or Maschke Committee.
 Maschke's commission report accused the Allies of atrocities against Nazi German soldiers taken prisoner.